How to Deploy MinIO - An Opensource Object Storage Solution

 Add new S3 Storage in S3 Browser

-8. Click Connect to save the new S3 storage account and connect to your MinIO server.
+8. Click Save Changes to save the new S3 storage account and establish a connection with your MinIO server.

-9. Verify that your MinIO buckets display in the S3 client application.
+9. Verify that your MinIO buckets display in the S3 Browser application.
 Then, click any bucket to view the available objects.

 View MinIO Bucket Objects